microsoft/playwright/docs/src/best-practices-js.md

 ### Test user-visible behavior

-Automated tests should verify that the application code works for the end users, and avoid relying on implementation details.
-Things which users will not typically use, see, or even know about such as the name of a function, whether something is an array, or the CSS class of some element.
+Automated tests should verify that the application code works for the end users, and avoid relying on implementation details such as things which users will not typically use, see, or even know about such as the name of a function, whether something is an array, or the CSS class of some element.
 The end user will see or interact with what is rendered on the page, so your test should typically only see/interact with the same rendered output.

 ### Make tests as isolated as possible

-Each test should be completely isolated from another test and should run independently with it's own local storage, session storage, cookies etc. [Test isolation](./browser-contexts.md) improves reproducibility, makes debugging easier and prevents cascading test failures.
+Each test should be completely isolated from another test and should run independently with its own local storage, session storage, data, cookies etc. [Test isolation](./browser-contexts.md) improves reproducibility, makes debugging easier and prevents cascading test failures.

 In order to avoid repetition for a particular part of your test you can use [before and after hooks](/api/class-test.md) or [global setup](/auth.md#reuse-signed-in-state).
 Within your test file add a before hook to run a part of your test before each test such as going to a particular URL or logging in to a part of your app.
 This keeps your tests isolated as no test relies on another.
 However it is also ok to have a little duplication when tests are simple enough especially if it keeps your tests clearer and easier to read and maintain.

-### Write less tests but longer tests
+### Write fewer tests but longer tests

 When it comes to end to end testing having long tests is not a bad thing.
-It's ok to have multiple actions and assertions in your test.
+It's ok to have multiple actions and assertions in your test so you can test complete App flows.
 You should avoid separating your assertions into individual test blocks as it doesn't really bring much value and just slows down the running of your tests.

-If your test does fail, Playwright will give you an error message showing what part of the test failed which you can see either in VS Code, the terminal, the HTML report or the trace viewer.
+If your test does fail, Playwright will give you an error message showing what part of the test failed which you can see either in VS Code, the terminal, the HTML report, or the trace viewer.
 You can also use [soft assertions](/test-assertions.md#soft-assertions) which do not terminate test execution but mark the test as failed.

 ### Avoid testing third-party dependencies